dfsp-spirit/pyhaze/dev/building/win/pyhaze_build_windows.md

 Before starting this, you need to install the following software:

 * `Microsoft Visual Studio for C++`, free when using the Community Edition.
 Tested with the Community Edition of 'Visual Studio for C++ 17 2022'.
+  - Note: `Microsoft Visual Studio for C++` is **not** identical to the popular, multi-platform and open-source IDE `Visual Studio Code`, and installing the latter does not help in any way for this guide.
+You need to get `Microsoft Visual Studio for C++` from [visualstudio.microsoft.com]()https://visualstudio.microsoft.com/).
+  - You will additionally need to start `Microsoft Visual Studio for C++`, navigate to the `Workloads` page, and install the `Desktop development with C++` workload.
+Make sure a toolset (e.g., `VC++ 2017 v141 toolset` or similar) is selected and click the `Modify` button to install the additional components.
+I also selected `Visual Studio C++ tools for CMake`, but I am not sure whether they are needed -- it won't hurt though.
 * `conda`, free, we used the full 'Anaconda Distribution' (https://www.anaconda.com/products/distribution), but the Miniconda version will most likely also work.
 * `git`, unless you want to install it via `conda`.